jitsi/handbook/docs/dev-guide/configuration.md

 type: `Boolean`

-When true the user cannot add more images to be used as virtual background.
+When true the user cannot add more images to be used as a virtual background.
-Only the default ones from will be available.
+Only the default ones will be available.

 ```javascript
 disableAddingBackgroundImages: true